analog124/WgLink/README.md

 ## Users’ Manual of WgLink (Version 1.0)
 ### Preamble
 WgLink, a novel tool using regularized regression to stitch together regional haplotypes into global ones.
-Te workflow of WgLink is briefed as follows: (A) WgLink first determines local region & tiling region haplotypes by applying tools: TenSQR or aBayesQR.
-(B) Regional haplotypes are joined together using breadth first search which could tolerate specified SNV mismatch when extending regions.
+The workflow of WgLink is briefed as follows: (A) WgLink first determines local region & tiling region haplotypes by applying tools: TenSQR or aBayesQR.
+(B) Regional haplotypes are joined together to generate all possible whole-genome haplotypes using a breadth-first search which could tolerate specified SNV mismatch when extending regions.
 C) The haplotypes is estimated by L0L1 regularized regression to solve for the haplotype distribution problem.

 ### Installation
 WgLink.jar is a batteries-included JAR executable.
 All needed external jar packages are included in the downloadable, PoolHapX.jar.
 To download all necessary files, users can use the command